briandconnelly/nicheconstruct/paper/02_methods.md

 ### Individuals and Genotypes

 Each individual in a population has a genotype, which is an ordered list of $L+1$ integers (loci).
-A binary allele at locus $L+1$ determines whether or not that individual is a cooperator.
+A binary allele at the last locus ($L+1$) determines whether that individual is a cooperator ($1$) or a defector ($0$).
-Individuals with allelic state $1$ at this locus are cooperators, carrying a cost $c$, while individuals with allelic state $0$ are defectors.
+Cooperators incur a fitness cost $c$.
 The first $L$ loci are *adaptive loci*, and are each occupied by $0$ or an integer from the set $\{1, 2, \ldots, A\}$, where $A$ is the number of alleles conferring a selective benefit.
-Specifically, the presence of any non-zero allele at any of these loci represents an adaptation that confers fitness benefit $\delta$ (with $\delta \gt c$ to allow a minimally adapted cooperator to recoup the cost of cooperation).
+Specifically, the presence of any non-zero allele at any of these loci represents an adaptation that confers a fitness benefit $\delta$.
+We choose $\delta > c$, which allows a minimally adapted cooperator to recoup the cost of cooperation.
+The fitness benefits of these adaptations are purely endogenous, and are not affected by other individuals or the environment.

 ### Niche Construction

-Organisms also influence their environment, which, in turn, influences selection.
+Populations also influence their environment, which feeds back to affect selection.
+This process adds a second, exogenous component to each individual's fitness.
-We model this as a form of density dependent selection, where the "niche" is defined by the allelic states of the population.
+Here, the "niche" is defined implicitly by the allelic states present in the population.
+As allelic states change, a population constructs its unique niche.
+We use a form of density dependent selection to increasingly favors individuals that match their niche.

 Specifically, the selective value of adaptive allele $a$ at locus $l$ increases with the number of individuals in the population that have allele $a+1$ at locus $l+1$.
 We treat both adaptive loci and allelic states as "circular", so the allelic state at locus $L$ is affected by the allelic composition of the population at locus 1, and the selective value of allele $A$ at any locus increases with the number of individuals carrying allele $1$ at the next locus.
 For the remainder of this section, this circularity is represented by the function below, which gives the integer that follows an arbitrary value $x$ in the set $\{1, 2, \ldots, X\}$.